halbgut/rss-o-bot/README.md

 ## TODO

 * test schema against config and cache result. (use hashing function to check if config has changed. store the hash inside a cache table.
 Also, add a test-config command)
-* remove callback from pollFeeds
-* use flow
-* Test the docker container
 * Completions